 She may have the form of a teenage girl, but her heart was that of a warrior.
 A... warrior maiden, if you have.

 "I was just very, very scared," she tried downplaying it.
 "Normally I can deflect sword blows with my bracers.
 Even strong ones.
 But that green flame around that thing's hands...
 It looked like it'd cleave straight though my bracer with its claws, or worse, grab my arm and tear it off.
 I really couldn't afford to be hit here.
 I mean, in this hell in general."

 "Then viles and revenats are the most dangerous foes for you," I told her.
 "Viles, of arch-viles, are the smart ones.
 These moth— scum are the masterminds.
 They look like very tall naked men with yellowish skin and large horns.
 You saw their flame attack.
-They can also raise dead demons by just walking by.
+They can also raise dead demons by just gesturing at them.
 It is very important to take them out first, otherwise they'd just drown you in endless cannon fodder."

 "Got it."
 She nodded seriously.
 "And the reveeh... nats?"